MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-custom-monitoring-examples.md

 ## Prerequisites

-Before configuring custom query monitors and performance rules in the System Center Management Pack for SQL Server, ensure you meet these prerequisites:
+Before you configure custom query monitors and performance rules in the System Center management pack for SQL Server, ensure you meet these prerequisites:

 - [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms) (SSMS).
 - A running instance of the [AdventureWorks2022](/sql/samples/adventureworks-install-configure) database.
 If you don't have one, follow these steps to install it: